itskaykayleigh/PythonProjects-/EmailManagement_NLP/README.md

-This repo is for a project that builds a personalized email system which automatically grouping emails into different buckets.
+This repo is for a project on building a personalized email management system which automatically groups emails into different buckets based on email content.

-The objective of the project/product is to assist people in more effectively manage emails and focus on their own prioritize.
+The objective of the product is to help people work more efficiently and effectively by making it possible to prioritize emails that matter the most to users.

-Data:
+**Data:**
  * Source: https://www.cs.cmu.edu/~enron/
  * Data: Enron Email Dataset
  * Storage: MongoDB

-Key skills:
+**Key skills:**
  * Unsupervised Learning
 	* Clustering
 		* K-Means